A1.16: Daily routines

 Exercise 3: Cluster the words

-Instruction: Classify the following words into two clear groups: morning activities and daily meals.
+Instruction: Classify the words into two categories: actions done in the morning and main meals of the day.

 Exercise 4: Translate and use in a sentence